devopsacademyau/academy/README.md

 # Live/Online Applications

-If you intend to apply for the Live/Online classes, you'll need to fill the form available [here](https://www.devopsacademy.com.au), and as part of your application, you'll need to submit a PR to this repository under the applications folder following the instructions below.
+If you intend to apply for the Live/Online classes, you'll need to fill the form available [here](https://devopsacademy.com.au/), and as part of your application, you'll need to submit a PR to this repository under the applications folder following the instructions below.

 Your application will only be reviewed once you have create a Pull Request with your requirements.
 It's essential that you have a proper environment setup before being able to undergo the DevOps Academy.

 If there is no form available on the link provided, there is no scheduled classes in place.
-Reach out to any of us through our Slack channel to get more information on next Live/Online classes.
+Reach out to any of us through our [Slack channel](https://join.slack.com/t/devopsacademyau/shared_invite/zt-ajsfpwsj-GcTGG6tpZp~MOZd2DM92QA) to get more information on next Live/Online classes.

+## How to Submit a PR as part of your application

 - Make sure you have all the Requirements mentioned above installed on the machine you'll use for the course.
 - Fork this Repository